RuABraun/RuABraun.github.io/_posts/2022-06-26-ASR-Toolkits.md

 categories: jekyll update
 ---

-I have had the opportunity to work with some of the different E2E ASR toolkits framework out there and thought it could be useful to give an overview and comparison of these.

-This will give for each a high level overview of the code base, what the training loop looks like, and name stuff I liked or disliked.
+This gives a high level overview of fairseq, speechbrain and k2.
+We will go over the code base structure, what the training loop looks like, the procedure for training a model, and I will name stuff I liked or disliked.

 Whenever I refer to files, I assume you are starting from the root folder of the repo.

 # fairseq
 [Fairseq](https://github.com/facebookresearch/fairseq) is not just meant for ASR.
-It's for many different modeling tasks, including language modeling, translation, masked LM pretraining, summarization an d text to speech.
+It's for many different modeling tasks, including language modeling, translation, masked LM pretraining, summarization and text to speech.

 Training models and doing inference is done via command-line scripts (found in `fairseq_cli/`).
 The training loop and data processing code is unified when possible.
 As a consequence the code is generally a bit more abstract, you cannot look at just one file if you want to read and understand the training loop.
 The codebase can be seen as split into four different parts.